MTopOpt/MTO/README.md

 (b) **PETSc 3.12**
 (c) **swak4Foam**

 Parallel version of MMA written by Aage is also needed for updating the design variables (https://github.com/topopt/TopOpt_in_PETSc/MMA.cc).
 We have changed this code to apply it in our solver.
-For simplicity, the C++ script have been compiled into a dynamic library (**libMMA_yu.so**), users should put this file in **FOAM_USER_LIBBIN** after installing OpenFOAM.
+For simplicity, the C++ script have been compiled into a dynamic library (**libMMA_yu.so**), users should put this file in **FOAM_USER_LIBBIN** after installing OpenFOAM.  **The source code of MMA is also uploaded, we suggest users compile their own library**

 Run the solver
 --------------